-- With a trapping license, you may not take a freeranging furbearer with a firearm in any NPS area. - In Units 1 5, you may not shoot wolf or wolverine from a boat unless you are certified as disabled. - In Units 1 5, coyotes taken incidentally with a trap or snare during an open Federal trapping season for wolf, wolverine, or beaver may be legally retained. - In Units 1 5, trappers are prohibited from using a trap or snare unless the trap or snare has been individually marked with a permanent metal tag upon which is stamped or permanently etched the trapper's name and address, or the trapper's permanent identification number, or is set within 50 yards of a sign that lists the trapper's name and address, or the trapper's permanent identification number; the trapper must use the trapper's Alaska driver's license number or state identification card number as the required permanent identification number; if a trapper chooses to place a sign at a snaring site rather than tagging individual snares, the sign must be at least 3 inches by 5 inches in size, be clearly visible, and have numbers and letters that are at least one-half inch high and one-eighth inch wide in a color that contrasts with the color of the sign. - In Units 1-5, a firearm may be used to take beaver under a trapping license during an open beaver season, except on National Park Service lands.
+- With a trapping license, you may not take a freeranging furbearer with a firearm in any NPS area. - In Units 1 5, you may not shoot wolf or wolverine from a boat unless you are certified as disabled. - In Units 1 5, coyotes taken incidentally with a trap or snare during an open Federal trapping season for wolf, wolverine, or beaver may be legally retained. - In Units 1-5, a firearm may be used to take beaver under a trapping license during an open beaver season, except on National Park Service lands.